 While national paint manufacturers have already registered for existing PaintCare programs, some local or regional manufacturers may still be unfamiliar with the program and may need to be contacted several times to become aware of their obligations under the law.
 Therefore, the identification and notification of potential manufacturers is an on-going process.
+If PaintCare is unable to garner participation by an architectural paint manufacturer, PaintCare will notify Ecology, as appropriate.
 The list of registered manufacturers and brands is expected to change as any additional manufacturers become aware of the program.